axbryd/hXDP-Artifacts/README.md

 ## Software Requirements
 * Ubuntu 16.04 LTS (any newer LTS version of Ubuntu should do the job)

-If you want to synthesize the bytecode for hXDP on your own, you can download the Vivado project [here (https://www.dropbox.com/s/kven1zrdnwi0n0a/OSDI20_hXDP.xpr.zip?dl=0)
+If you want to synthesize the bitstream for hXDP on your own, you can download the Vivado project [here].(https://www.dropbox.com/s/kven1zrdnwi0n0a/OSDI20_hXDP.xpr.zip?dl=0)
-You'll need to install also Xilinx Vivado Design Suite 2016.4
+You'll need to install also Xilinx Vivado Design Suite 2016.4 and obtain licenses, as explained [here](https://github.com/NetFPGA/NetFPGA-SUME-public/wiki/Getting-Started-Guide).

-We provide the implementation's HDL code .
 Synthesis can take up to 3 hours!
+If you want the fast path, we provide the bitstream inside our testbed already.

 # XDP Results Validation